ISM Manufacturing Index Rises a Bit Above Expectations

-Today the Institute for Supply Management published its October Manufacturing Report.
-The latest headline PMI at 57.3 percent is an increase from 56.4 percent last month and is the best reading since April 2011, thirty-one months ago.
-Today's number beat the Investing.com forecast of 55.0.
+Today the Institute for Supply Management published its February Manufacturing Report.
+The latest headline PMI at 53.2 percent is an improvement over last month's 51.3 percent.
+Today's number was above the Investing.com forecast of 52.0.

 Here is the key analysis from the report:

-Manufacturing expanded in November as the PMI™ registered 57.3 percent, an increase of 0.9 percentage point when compared to October's reading of 56.4 percent.
+Manufacturing expanded in February as the PMIŽ registered 53.2 percent, an increase of 1.9 percentage points when compared to January's reading of 51.3 percent.
 A reading above 50 percent indicates that the manufacturing economy is generally expanding; below 50 percent indicates that it is generally contracting.

-A PMI™ in excess of 42.2 percent, over a period of time, generally indicates an expansion of the overall economy.
-Therefore, the November PMI™ indicates growth for the 54th consecutive month in the overall economy, and indicates expansion in the manufacturing sector for the sixth consecutive month.
-Holcomb stated, "The past relationship between the PMI™ and the overall economy indicates that the average PMI™ for January through November (53.7 percent) corresponds to a 3.6 percent increase in real gross domestic product (GDP) on an annualized basis.
-In addition, if the PMI™ for November (57.3 percent) is annualized, it corresponds to a 4.7 percent increase in real GDP annually."
+A PMIŽ in excess of 43.2 percent, over a period of time, generally indicates an expansion of the overall economy.
+Therefore, the February PMIŽ indicates growth for the 57th consecutive month in the overall economy, and indicates expansion in the manufacturing sector for the ninth consecutive month.
+Holcomb stated, "The past relationship between the PMIŽ and the overall economy indicates that the PMIŽ for January and February (52.3 percent) corresponds to a 3 percent increase in real gross domestic product (GDP) on an annualized basis.
+In addition, if the PMIŽ for February (53.2 percent) is annualized, it corresponds to a 3.3 percent increase in real GDP annually."

 Here is the table of PMI components.